Need-Blind Admission

 - • Every other US university is need-aware for international applicants.

-- • The most important financial-aid question a Korean family should ask before applying is: which of my target schools are need-blind for internationals?
+- • The most important financial-aid question an international family should ask before applying is: which of my target schools are need-blind for internationals?

 How need-blind and need-aware actually work